 People that falsely accuse, hurt people that are not only accused.
 They take away precious resources from agencies such as the police, child protective services, Doctor.’s, therapists and even the legal system from pursuing those that truly need to be investigated, prosecuted and held accountable for their actions.
 The annual taxpayer costs for federal poverty programs arising from family fragmentation and fatherlessness are conservatively estimated at $14 to $112 billion.* False accusers have no idea what they are doing to their children in the meantime.
 The psychological and emotional impact can cause harm, that lasts for years.
 For some, this even means the rest of their lives.

 Parental alienation is often the cause for these baseless accusations.
-Wikipedia describes Parental alienation as: the process, and the result, of psychological manipulation of a child into showing unwarranted fear, disrespect or hostility towards a parent and/or other family members.
+Wikipedia describes Parental alienation as the process, and the result, of psychological manipulation of a child into showing unwarranted fear, disrespect or hostility towards a parent and/or other family members.
 It is a distinctive form of psychological abuse and family violence, towards both the child and the rejected family members, that occurs almost exclusively in association with family separation or divorce, particularly where legal action is involved.
-It undermines core principles of both the Universal Declaration of Human Rights and the United Nations Convention on the Rights of the Child.
-Most commonly, the primary cause is a parent wishing to exclude another parent from the life of their child, but other family members or friends, as well as professionals involved with the family (including psychologists, lawyers and judges), may contribute significantly to the process.
-It often leads to the long-term, or even permanent, estrangement of a child from one parent and other family members and, as a particularly adverse childhood experience and form of childhood trauma, results in significantly increased lifetime risks of both mental and physical illness.
+It undermines the core principles of both the Universal Declaration of Human Rights and the United Nations Convention on the Rights of the Child.

 “While some mental health professionals can debate if Parental Alienation is a “syndrome” and should be included in the DSM-5.
-What mental health professionals and our legal system can’t ignore, are the facts that it happens and has devastating effects on our children.” -William Whitworth
+What mental health professionals and our legal system can’t ignore, are the facts that it happens and has devastating effects on our children.” -Fightingdads

 So, we can continue to allow for this behavior to continue, or we can treat it like every other form of abuse to a child.
 You can dress a pig up with lipstick all day long, but at the end of the day, a pig is still a pig, and psychological abuse is still a form abuse, especially to a child.